expo-dev/expositor/readme.md

 evaluate black’s position from white’s perspective.
 (Note that evaluating black’s position from white’s perspective is different than evaluating black’s position from black’s perspective, even if both are predicated on the position of black’s king!)
-Here is animation of such a network:
+Here is an animation of such a network:

 <p align="center"><img src="pic/nnue-4kr-alt.gif" style="width: 32em;"></p>